jasarevicarijan/rest-api-authentication/README.md

 # REST API With Node, Express, TypeScript & MongoDB

-This is a repository for a REST API using Node, Express, Typescript & MongoDB.
+This is a repository for a REST API using Node JS, Express, Typescript & MongoDB.

 Features: